futurewei-cloud/alcor-control-agent/src/README.md

 ## Cloning AlcorControlAgent Repro

-The Alcor Control Agent includes the network controller and transit submodules to consume the needed proto3 schema and RPC definitions. therefore, the below command is needed when cloning:
+The Alcor Control Agent includes the network controller and transit submodules to consume the needed proto3 schema and RPC definitions.
+Therefore, the below command is needed when cloning:

 ```Shell
 git clone --recurse-submodules https://github.com/futurewei-cloud/AlcorControlAgent.git